SenneDeWinter/ParcelBox/README.md

 - PHPMyAdmin
 - PHP page to insert new parcels into the database
 - PHP page to check the delivery status of parcels
+- PM2 to start python script on boot
 ## Other Hardware
 - Custom 3D printed RPi case
 - Custom lasercut box to house the pi and other components